 July 31, 2012

-At noon on Sunday, Aug.
+At noon on Sunday, illness Aug.
 5, Las Mujeres Hablan will open Nuke Free Now’s Hiroshima Commemoration with a blessing.
 Los Mureres Hablan, a network of Northern New Mexico activists, work to protect their people’s lives and lands from the nuclear weapons industry.

 The event in Ashley Pond Park in Los Alamos builds on a long tradition of gathering at the birthplace of nuclear weapons to remember those whose lives have been destroyed and diminished by the detonation and development of nuclear weapons.
 This year’s event also focuses on the insane costs and toxic legacy of nuclear energy.

 During the afternoon, music will be provided by Mufari Marimba, Mark S and Billy B, and Laurianne Fiorentino.
 Nationally known anti-nuke activists as well as New Mexicans who have worked to clean up our toxic nuclear legacy will speak.